thePFLy/2TM1-6/README.md

   - Define a meal
   - View schedule of cooker
   - View invoice
- If you are a user:
+ If you are a user:\n
   - Subscribe to a meal
   - Unsubscribe to a meal
   - View invoice